For Alder Hey Children's NHS Foundation Trust staff use only.

-- Our funding should bring magic to the lives of Alder Hey Children's NHS Foundation Trust patients and their families, and support the amazing team of staff and volunteers who work with them.
-We fund things that are above and beyond core NHS budgets.
+- Our funding should bring magic to the lives of Alder Hey Children's NHS Foundation Trust patients, their families, or the amazing team of staff and volunteers who work with them.
+This means that we fund things that are above and beyond standard NHS funding.

 Our Charity Pillars